MarkymarkLee/VFX_hw1/README.md

 ## Results

-Output files are stored in the `results/` directory:
+Output files are stored in the result directory:

 -   `hdr_image.hdr` - Raw HDR image
 -   `result.jpg` - Tone-mapped result for display
 -   `response_curve.jpg` - Plot of recovered camera response curves
--   `original_images.jpg` - Visualization of input images
+-   `original_images.jpg` - Visualization of input images (may be aligned or not)